derekc22/DMPC/README.md

 ## Features

 ### Control Architectures
-There are two main architectures for DMPC implemented
+This project implements two main DMPC architectures:
-- **Distributed**: Single, centralized solver solves a global optimization problem.
+- **Distributed**: A single, centralized solver solves a global optimization problem.
 More computationally intensive but may yield better performance.
 - **Decentralized**: Agents solve local optimization problems and share solutions.
 Less computationally intensive but may yield suboptimal performance.
   - *Jacobi*: Agents' solutions are shared after each horizon iteration.
   - *Gauss-Seidel*: Agents' solutions are shared immediately after each agent's update.